Uses

 - GE LED+ Backup Battery LED Light Bulbs, A21 Rechargeable Emergency Light and meross Smart LED Light Bulb, Smart WiFi LED Bulb

-- A variety of Wi-Fi | Bluetooth doorbells and motion detectors to alert me when Mom needs me.
+- A variety of Wi-Fi | Bluetooth doorbells, motion detectors, and a baby monitor to alert me when Mom needs me.

 Services

-- BackBlaze Backup services.
-Probably moving to iDrive.
+- iDrive Backup services.

 - iCloud 200 GB plan